Dissipation bounds the amplification of transition rates far from equilibrium: Stochastic thermodynamics of rate enhancement

-To derive Eq. \ref{Eq:main}, we consider systems driven by a time-dependent force, $\vec{\lambda}(t)$, either externally controlled or coupled to an additional nonthermal system.
+To derive Eq. \ref{Eq:main}, we consider systems driven by a time-dependent force, $\vec{\lambda}(t)$, either externally controlled or coupled to an additional nonthermal noise-source that evolves independently of the system-state, precluding feedback.
+Extensions to systems evolving in boundary driven nonequilibrium steady-states, though likely possible, are not explored in this work.

 In the presence of the time-dependent force, the rate, $k_{\lambda}$, of transition between two long-lived states, is the probability that a transition occurs per unit time.
 For a system described by a configuration, $\vec x(t)$, at time $t$, we will consider initial and final states, $A$ and $B$, that are collections of configurations defined by the indicator functions,

 where $i \in \{ A,B \}$, and we assume $A$ and $B$ are not intersecting.
 For times longer than the characteristic local relaxation time and much shorter than the inverse rate, $k_\lambda$ derives from a ratio of path partition functions,